-This concludes formal consultation for the Hoopa Valley Tribe.
-As 50 CFR 402.16 states, reinitiation of formal consultation is required where discretionary Federal agency involvement or control over the action has been retained or is authorized by law and if: (1) the amount or extent of incidental taking specified in the incidental take statement is exceeded, (2) new information reveals effects of the agency action that may affect listed species or critical habitat in a manner or to an extent not considered in this opinion, (3) the agency action is subsequently modified in a manner that causes an effect to the listed species or critical habitat that was not considered in this opinion, or (4) a new species is listed or critical habitat designated that may be affected by the action.
+This concludes formal consultation on the actions and processes described in the LOP 2009-1.
+Reinitiation of formal consultation is required where discretionary Federal agency involvement or control over the action has been retained (or is authorized by law) and if: (1) the extent of incidental take is exceeded, (2) new information reveals effects of the agency action may affect listed species or critical habitat in a manner or to an extent not considered in the Opinion, (3) the agency action is modified in a manner that causes an effect to the listed species or critical habitat not considered in the Opinion, or (4) a new species is listed or critical habitat designated that may be affected by the action.
 In instances where the amount of incidental take is exceeded, consultation shall be reinitiated immediately.
-For example, reinitiation of consultation may be required if minimization measures such as the head-of-bar buffer and the pre-extraction planning process are not implemented.